bmwilly/bmwilly.github.io/README.md

 ## About

 I'm a Data Scientist at [Equilibrium Energy](https://www.equilibriumenergy.com/).
-I'm a father to the raddest little boy in the world.
 I live in Berlin, Germany.
-I have many hobbies and I'm bad at all of them.
+I have many hobbies and I'm [bad at all of them](https://youtu.be/V5Rzh8XjzHI?t=16).

 ## Links